kazumaki/billy-the-jumper/README.md

 ### Ideas for improvement

-* Add collectibles items that grant buffs
+* Add collectibles items that grant some bonus
 * Pause system
 * Save options to the localStorage
 * Multiplayer online gameplay